 Inflation Rate in Sweden averaged 3.41 percent from 1980 until 2022, reaching an all time high of 15.50 percent in October of 1980 and a record low of -1.60 percent in September of 2009.
 This page provides - Sweden Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sweden Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Sweden is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Sweden to stand at 2.40 in 12 months time.
-In the long-term, the Sweden Inflation Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+Inflation Rate in Sweden is expected to be 7.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Inflation Rate is projected to trend around 3.70 percent in 2023 and 1.70 percent in 2024, according to our econometric models.